 Acha (Digitaria exilis), also known as “fonio” originated in West Africa.
 It grows on poor sandy soil, which often will not support the growth of some of the more popular cereals [15].
 The grains are rich in amino acids; leucine (9.8%), methionine (5.6%) and valine (5.8%) and cysteine which are vital to human health but deficient in today’s major cereals [15].
 The leucine and methionine found in Acha is greater than that found in other cereals [16] and it was also reported to contain almost twice as much methionine as egg protein does [17].
 This implies that Acha is a very good source of protein.
 Acha grains contain substantial minerals (mostly iron, zinc, magnesium calcium and phosphorus) about 5% dry matter [18,19] thus it is sometimes considered as “a small seed with a big promise” [20].

 Phoenix dactylifera, commonly known as the date palm [21] cultivated for its edible sweet fruit called dates Date fruits are regarded as complete food due to its high nutritional content.
 The primary carbohydrates are monosaccharides, comprising glucose (23-30%), fructose (19-28%), and non-starch polysaccharides (7-10%) of the fruit's total weight [22].
 The sucrose content is negligible [23].
 The protein in dates contains 23 types of amino acids, some of which are not present in the most popular fruits such as oranges, apples and bananas and date fruits are a good source of fiber [24, 25, 26, 27].
 Date fruit contains a considerable amount of moisture (12-14), crude fibre (4.5 -5.0), protein (2.0 – 2.5), fat (1.8 – 2.4) and ash (1.7 – 1.9) which is essential for children’s growth and development [28].
 Dates can be used to replace sugar since it has a lower glycemic index than any sugar alternatives [29,30,31].
 The natural antioxidants in date powder can delay the oxidative rancidity of fats of stored foods (composite flour) thereby maintaining the products appeal and extending its shelf life and storage stability [32,33,28,34,35,36,37].

-Statement of the Problem

 Wheat flour alongside sugar are major raw materials used in the baking industry but wheat contains gluten and a high level of carbohydrate which has a negative effect for people with gluten intolerance and can cause diabetes and celiac disease thus diabetics are therefore afraid to consume baked goods which makes their diet limited, unappealing and monotonous Acha and date fruits are our own indigenous crops but they have been underutilized as flours for baking despite the fact that they are readily accessible, gluten free, energy densed and highly nutritious.